How to Pay for Your MBA

 Non- conventional scholarships that you can win

-Browse through online scholarship databases to quickly find scholarships that may match your credentials.
-A few sites are: FastWeb, IEFA, and Scholarships.com.
-Look at non-conventional scholarships that do not need you to prove academic prowess:
+Browse through our online MBA scholarship database to quickly find scholarships that may match your credentials.

 Check with your church for religious scholarships.
 Members of the parish or individuals participating in church activities are eligible for these.